Lewis Carroll: Speculation of sexual conduct by scholars (1940s onwards)

-Karoline Leach's reappraisal of Dodgson focused in particular on his controversial sexuality.
+Karoline Leach's reappraisal of Dodgson focused in particular on his controversial interest in nude children.
 She argues that the allegations of paedophilia rose initially from a misunderstanding of Victorian morals, as well as the mistaken idea – fostered by Dodgson's various biographers – that he had no interest in adult women.
 She termed the traditional image of Dodgson "the Carroll Myth".
 She drew attention to the large amounts of evidence in his diaries and letters that he was also keenly interested in adult women, married and single, and enjoyed several relationships with them that would have been considered scandalous by the social standards of his time.
 She also pointed to the fact that many of those whom he described as "child-friends" were girls in their late teens and even twenties.
 She argues that suggestions of paedophilia emerged only many years after his death, when his well-meaning family had suppressed all evidence of his relationships with women in an effort to preserve his reputation, thus giving a false impression of a man interested only in little girls.
 Similarly, Leach points to a 1932 biography by Langford Reed as the source of the dubious claim that many of Carroll's female friendships ended when the girls reached the age of 14.

-In addition to the biographical works that have discussed Dodgson's sexuality, there are modern artistic interpretations of his life and work that do so as well – in particular, Dennis Potter in his play Alice and his screenplay for the motion picture Dreamchild, and Robert Wilson in his musical Alice.